awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_etl_workflow/Readme.md

     package com.etl.example;

-    //Stores the data model for this use case. public class PopData {
+    // Stores the data model for this use case. public class PopData {

     private String countryName;